-The data, with the originator clearly identified, shall be attached to an email.
-It may be a compressed .ZIP file but NOT a ‘self-extracting .EXE’ archive.

 8.3 Notes on standard inventory format

-This format has been developed to provide the information required for the operation of BSCP520 and the auditing requirements of Distribution Businesses in a standard way.
-It is expected to be of particular benefit to Customers with unmetered equipment in more than one Distribution Licence area and to suppliers of inventory software who wish to provide a standard extract package for their Customers.

-It is NOT intended to supersede existing arrangements where both the Customer and the Distribution Business agree to continue with a different format.

 Field 1 Road Reference

 National Street Gazetteer Unique Street Reference Number is the preferred format because it provides a better location than the combination of road name and town.
 It is also a very useful sort field when checking for duplicate records.